gdoumenc/coworks/README.rst

 the `Flask <https://github.com/pallets/flask>`_ framework.

-The aim of this project, is to offer a very simplified experience of microservices over the Lambda product of AWS and mainly to extends their usage over the asynchronous and orchestration topics.
+The aim of this project, is to offer a very simplified experience of microservices over the Lambda product of AWS and the simple web development framework Flask.
+Mainly it extends their usage over the asynchronous and orchestration topics.

 Each atomic microservice (Tech Microservice) is a simple python class deployed as serverless Lambda and can be called synchronously or asynchronously.